Temperance songs: Development and genre history

 A consistent theme within temperance songs of 19th and 20th century society was that drinking negatively impacted a stable family life and that it was at the center of much suffering.
 "Molly and the Baby Don't You Know" is about a father promising not to drink for the sake of his young child and suffering wife.
 Some temperance songs were intended to produce guilt about the consequences of alcohol consumption.
 Themes including abuse were common, such as "The Drunkard's Child," by Mrs. Parkhurst, 1870.
 In this song, a mother hears her child decry that her father's drinking and their poverty leads to her being ignored by her peers.
-An archived field-recording of this song, sung by John McCready, relates the song of a dying child of an alcoholic.
-The child fears he or she will not be allowed to enter heaven.
+An archived field-recording of this song, sung by John McCready, relates the song of a dying child of an alcoholic, as the child fears they will not be allowed to enter heaven.
 Stephen Foster was considered to be the best-known of the Temperance songwriters.